umass-cs-377/lock-free-lab/README.md

 Now answer the following questions:

 1. How does increasing the number of threads affect performance for each method?
-2. How does increasing the number of iterations (the number of times each thread enter critical section) affect performance for each method?
+2. How does increasing the number of iterations (the number of times each thread enters the critical section) affect performance for each method?
 3. How does increasing the array size (amount of work per critical section) influence the results?
 4. What is your conclusion from the experiment?
     1. When will mutex be faster?